 4 Countries | 7 Highlights | No Flying

 Use Kuala Lumpur And Ho Chi Minh As Your Entry/Exit Port

-Kuala Lumpur and Ho Chi Minh have always been one of the two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us in this regard).
+Kuala Lumpur and Ho Chi Minh have always been of two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us in this regard).
 And because Kuala Lumpur and Ho Chi Minh are busy, flying to and from them is always a comparatively cheaper and better deal.

 If You Had A Little more time

-Do you have anything to add in this 1 month Southeast Asia itinerary?
+Do you have anything to add to this 1 month Southeast Asia itinerary?
 Write in the comments below.